 Federal decriminalization is a priority of Senate Majority Leader Chuck Schumer. (“Schumer Says He’s Discussed Marijuana Bill With Six Republicans In Speech At NYC Legalization Rally,” Marijuana Moment, May 7, 2022.)
 Both decriminalization and banking safety are active topics in Congress but have not yet passed; for updates, follow the National Cannabis Industry Association’s blog.

 The state of California has a “Cannabis Portal” on the web, as “a one-stop shop for all things related to the state’s effort to regulate the cannabis industry.”

 Other good sources of current information include:

-- The Cannifornian tracks developments in local regulations affecting the cannabis (thecannifornian.com/cannabis-business/)
+- The Cannifornian tracks developments in local regulations affecting the cannabis business (thecannifornian.com/cannabis-business/)

 - CannaLaw Blog (cannalawblog.com/)

 - Marijuana Lawyer Blog (marijuanalawyerblog.com/).